Santa Barbara California, USA Travel Guide

 These lesser-known spots allow a relationship with Santa Barbara's charm, away from typical tourist paths.

-Always make sure of the current operating hours for these specific locations, as they may vary.
+Always verify the current operating hours for these specific locations, as they could be different.

-Some hidden gems may require a car or rideshare for access, as they are usually outside central areas.
+Some hidden gems may require a car or rideshare for access, since they are usually outside central areas.